edzluhan/BackendAssignment/README.md

 This application was developed using Java 11 (Oracle OpenJDK 11.0.2), Spring boot, Gradle, IntelliJ and guided by tests.

+I decided to use the rule design pattern, where the rules implement an interface, allowing to easily add or remove more logic making it easily extensible.

 ## How to run the application:

 To be able to run this application you will need to have some Java 11 SDK installed.